clusterio/clusterio/README.md

 To download the mod for all its non vanilla features and items, (optional)

     node client.js download

+Add the master API key, found in the masters install directory (secret-api-token.txt) to your config.json masterAuthToken field

 To create a new instance (its own save, set of mods and config files)